Perhaps you’ve noticed…

 There are many condo complexes in the Mississauga area, and Ivan ranks near the top for all kinds of condo-specific phrases.

 Because of these high rankings, Ivan gets 5 – 10 new real estate leads per day from organic traffic alone.
 As stated earlier, many of these turn out to be very high quality.
 In addition, a real estate lead that turns into a sale can be worth 5 figures, easily.
+This is a great example of how to use long tail keywords.

 4. A Rural Goldmine